Do Go On - 314 - The Oak Island Mystery

 Don't forget your duty to your Lord.

-At the end of each day, the workers used a metal rod to test if there was another wooden platform 10 feet below.
+the workers used a metal rod to test if there was another wooden platform 10 feet below.

+at 98 feet.
 Rod method of testing.
+I'll use that.
 It's when I get my mate Rod and I say,

-this curry smells a bit sus.
+This curry smells a bit suss.

 Want to try it first?